smaugggg/ChantalsBookStore/ChantalsBookStore/README.txt

 1141 - Created the Customers Area and updated the routes in Startup.cs
 		It's getting late so I'll have to work on this more at home/Thursday.
 		Committing to Github before leaving

+	20221103
+0001 - Good evening.
+		I cloned the repo to my home computer to get some work done.
+Lets have a party.
+0005 - IT won't run on my home computer but it was running no problem at school.
+		Made the changes to the dropdown menu button as needed, but I'll have to check tomorrow morning.
+0013 - Did everything through moving _ViewImports and _ViewStart to the Customers Area
+		It runs now and appears to work.
+Lovely!